NxPKG/khulnasoft-docs/content/analytics/network-analytics/reference/network-analytics-v1.md

 When working with attack logs in the dashboard, keep the following in mind:

 -   Attack logs are stored with start and end timestamps, packet and bit statistics for minimum, maximum, and average data rate, as well as totals, attack type, and action taken.
 -   Source IP addresses are considered personally identifiable information.
-Therefore, Cloudflare only stores them for 30 days.
+Therefore, Khulnasoft only stores them for 30 days.
 After 30 days, source IP addresses are discarded, and the logs are rolled up first into 1-hour groups, then 1-day groups.
 The 1-hour rollups are stored for 6 month.
 The one day rollups are stored for 1 year.

 For more information on querying and accessing log data, refer to the [GraphQL Analytics API](/analytics/graphql-api/limits).